williampiat3/ImprovingPSRemotePlay/README.md

 In our minds this is a cheap solution to improve the quality and latency of your streaming feed, we wanted to enjoy ps4 games without having to buy a console both and this solution was a good answer to this problem, especially in quarantine times.
 It's also a good solution now: the PS5 being out and not everyone being able to afford it, you can share the price and the console with some of your friends and be coowners if you are ok with sharing the console.

 At the time of the writing, we didn't test our solution on a PS5 but, as it involves the same protocols, we are confident that it can work (stay tuned!).
 Submit an issue if  you are encountering a problem with the solution we will gladly help.

+# Other uses of this VPN
+This VPN can also be used for other purposes: for building a LAN for playing with friends on PC, giving yourself access to your local network if you have a machine at home.
+I personnaly use it when working on projects with my friends so that we can code on the same machine.

+You can also stream more efficiently Steam to a remote computer: if you are using steam remote play over the internet the computer that is streaming has quite an heavy load ass it has to decode the straeming flux coming from steam server: even if you are using the VPN the computer running the game will be seding the video flux to steam servers and that will be redirected to the streaming computer, by putting steam in offline mode on the computer running the game you will force the video flux to pass through the VPN directly and decrease the decoding load on the computer streaming the game: good to know if you are streaming from a potatoe.